vuejs/docs/src/api/composition-api.md

 #### Side Effect Invalidation

-Sometimes the watched effect function will perform async side effects that need to be cleaned up when it is invalidated (i.e state changed before the effects can be completed).
-The effect function receives an `onInvalidate` function that can be used to register a invalidation callback.
-The invalidation callback is called when:
+Sometimes the watched effect function will perform asynchronous side effects that need to be cleaned up when it is invalidated (i.e state changed before the effects can be completed).
+The effect function receives an `onInvalidate` function that can be used to register an invalidation callback.
+This invalidation callback is called when:

 - the effect is about to re-run
 - the watcher is stopped (i.e. when the component is unmounted if `watchEffect` is used inside `setup()` or lifecycle hooks)